exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 }
 ```

-Exasol identifiers like column names must conform to certain criteria, see the [SQL Identifier documentation](https://docs.exasol.com/db/latest/sql_references/basiclanguageelements.htm#SQLIdentifier) for details.
-If the column names in your source files are invalid Exasol SQL identifiers, the mapping or queries may fail.
+The column names must be valid [Exasol SQL Identifiers](https://docs.exasol.com/db/latest/sql_references/basiclanguageelements.htm#SQLIdentifier).
+If the column names in your source files are invalid, the mapping or queries may fail.
 In this case we recommend using option `CONVERT_TO_UPPER_SNAKE_CASE`.

 ### Explicit Mapping Definition